RattleyCooper/Oyster/README.md

 ```

 It's important to note that setting the `chunks` flag only tells the
-`client` not to send the termination string back to the server.
+`client` not to send the termination string back to the server, so
+depending on which `ServerConnection` and `ClientConnection` objects
+you are using, you may not be able to use the `chunks` flag.

 A lot of commands can be implemented with a client-side plugin, however
 in certain cases a `server` plugin, or Oyster `shell` plugin would be
-required for more advanced functionality(downloading files or something
+required for more advanced functionality(downloading files, editing
-similar).
+files remotely).

 A client plugin must be a python file with a `Plugin` class that has a
 `version` attribute, an `invocation` attribute that tells it what